• HUNGRY Feast

 Better ingredients.

-Akin to going to a dinner party with loads of boring accountants-in-Axel Arrigatos, who like Park Run 10k’s, overnight oats and missionary.
+Akin to going to a dinner party with loads of boring Accountants-in-Axel Arrigatos, who like Park Run 10k’s, overnight oats and missionary.

 Fine.
-But, fuck me.
+But, f*ck me.
 A bit, meeeeeeeeh.
-Nay, in fact, vapid, vaunting and vacantly Vanilla.
+Nay, vapid and vaunting and vacantly Vanilla.

-Fuck me, gimme something INTERESTING.
+Gimme something INTERESTING.

 Gimme something to talk about.